In this tutorial you will learn how to install ROS2 Humble Hawksbill on Raspberry Pi 4.

-Important: here we won’t install ros-foxy-desktop, we’ll install ros-foxy-ros-base, which contains no GUI tools, just the bare minimum you need to write and execute your ROS2 programs.
+Important: here we won’t install ros-humble-desktop, we’ll install ros-humble-ros-base, which contains no GUI tools, just the bare minimum you need to write and execute your ROS2 programs.

-The ros-foxy-ros-base package is in fact a collection of many other packages, so the list of stuff to install will be pretty big.
+The ros-humble-ros-base package is in fact a collection of many other packages, so the list of stuff to install will be pretty big.
 This step may take a few minutes to complete.

 Install colcon (build tool)